hcavarsan/pipedash/README.md

 **Plugin System**

 Each CI/CD provider is implemented as a plugin that exposes a common interface.
-The core application doesn't know the specifics of how GitHub Actions, GitLab CI, Buildkite, Jenkins, or Tekton work—it just calls standard methods like `fetch_pipelines()` or `trigger_pipeline()` and the plugin handles the details.
+The core application doesn't know the specifics of how GitHub Actions, GitLab CI, Buildkite, Jenkins, Tekton, or ArgoCD work—it just calls standard methods like `fetch_pipelines()` or `trigger_pipeline()` and the plugin handles the details.

 Plugins are compiled into the application at build time, not loaded dynamically at runtime.
 This keeps things simpler and avoids the security concerns of runtime plugin loading.